BTNeandertha1/BTDiablo/README.md

 		 - 20 Life + 17 Mana

    - Hellfire Torch Large Charm (0% Chance to Brick)
-      - 2 Hellfire Ashes + Torch = Stage 1 | Then repeat = Corrupted
+      - 2 Hellfire Ashes + Torch = Corrupted
-	     - 7% Chance to Cast Level 22 Amplify Damage When Struck
+	     - 40% Chance to Cast Level 22 Amplify Damage When Struck
-		 - 20% Chance to Cast Level 18 Lower Resist When Struck
+		 - 75% Chance to Cast Level 18 Lower Resist When Struck
-		 - 15% Chance to Cast Level 20 Decrepify When Struck
+		 - 60% Chance to Cast Level 20 Decrepify When Struck
-		 - 12% Chance to Cast Level 18 Weaken When Struck
+		 - 50% Chance to Cast Level 18 Weaken When Struck
-		 - 7% Chance to Cast Level 21 Life Tap When Struck
+		 - 25% Chance to Cast Level 21 Life Tap When Struck
-	     - 15% Chance to Cast Level 21 Bone Armor When Struck
+	     - 60% Chance to Cast Level 21 Bone Armor When Struck
-	     - 15% Chance to Cast Level 21 Cyclone Armor When Struck
+	     - 60% Chance to Cast Level 21 Cyclone Armor When Struck
-		 - 20% Chance to Cast Level 20 Static Field When Struck
+		 - 60% Chance to Cast Level 20 Static Field When Struck
-		 - 15% Chance to Cast Level 24 Frost Nova When Struck
+		 - 75% Chance to Cast Level 24 Frost Nova When Struck
 		 - Level 31 Prayer Aura when Equipped
          - Level 10 Vigor Aura When Equipped
          - Level 10 Blessed Aim Aura When Equipped